-Tablatures have been created for guitar or any instruments with frets.
-The notes still use general convention for rhythm, but the note itself is replaced by a number.
+Tablatures have been created for guitars or any instruments with frets.
+The notes still use general conventions for rhythm, but the note itself is replaced by a number.
 That number is the fret where the finger is.
 This has several advantages.
 First, a beginner doesn’t have to learn how to read notes.
 Then they give a clear indication about where to play on the fingerboard.
-For a musician of no classical training, this is clearly easier.
+For a musician with no classical training, this is clearly easier.

 There is no shortcut: the violin has to be learned by feeling and ear.